w3c/ift-encoder/docs/experimental/compiler.md

 ### Segments

 A segment is the smallest unit of extension in the IFT font.
-The IFT font is extended by added one or more segments at a time.
+The IFT font is extended in the client by adding one or more segments at a time.
 A segment is specified as a set of code points, layout feature tags, and/or design space that will be added to the font.
 Otherwise know as a [subset definition](https://w3c.github.io/IFT/Overview.html#font-subset-dfn) in the terminology of the IFT specification.

 ### Table Keyed vs Glyph Keyed